iTaysonLab/kSteam/README.md

 ### Features
 - Access to the Steam network by using the modern WebSocket approach
 - Stable and async-first architecture with proper documentation
-- Providing Flows and suspending API for reactive UIs without any "callback hell"

 ### Goals
 - Provide an easy-to-use library for accessing the Steam network on JVM/Android
-- Make UI development easier by providing state-based approach without taking care of Protocol Buffers
 - Manage high performance and low memory/storage footprint by using well-tested modern technology such as Wire (for protobufs) and Ktor (for networking)
 - Provide full Steam Guard and new auth flow support
 - Removing the gap between WebAPI and Steam3 messages
-- Actively cache data for minimizing network usage and portability

 ### Usage